vicenteg/mapr-pcapstream/README.md

 Let's configure some type mappings for some of our fields.
 We add a template for this so that any new indexes matching a pattern get the same settings.

-The most important part of the below is the mapping of the @timestamp field to a `date` type.
-This will change slightly with 2.0, since the
+The most important part of the below is the mapping of the timestamp field to a `date` type.
+(This will change slightly with 2.0)

 In Sense (install the Sense plugin first):